insikl/prometheus-fping-exporter/README.md

-# fping-exporter
+# prometheus-fping-exporter

-fping-exporter allows you to run measure network latency using fping and prometheus.
+prometheus-fping-exporter allows you to run measure network latency using fping and prometheus.
 Compared to blackbox-exporter, it gives you additionally latency distribution and a packet loss statistics.
 Also, it is probably better performing thanks to fping.

 **WARNING: This is currently a work in progress, the code is not production-ready yet**

-This graph shows the fping\_rtt summary as "SmokePing"-like graph in Grafana:
+This graph shows the fping\_rtt summary as "[SmokePing](https://oss.oetiker.ch/smokeping/)"-like graph in Grafana:
 ![screenshot](README_screenshot.png)

 ## Usage

 1. Start fping-exporter as follows:

    ```
-     fping-exporter [OPTIONS]
+     prometheus-fping-exporter [OPTIONS]

    Application Options:
      -l, --listen=[HOST]:PORT    Listen address (default: :9605)